Logo

 Neuroscience Journal Club (Stanford Neurology & Neurological Sciences)

-Appointed Chair of Moderation for the 2025–2026 academic year, leading 500+ accepted participants globally.
-In this role, I run meetings, introduce invited speakers, moderate Q&A sessions, and prepare guiding questions to support productive discussion of their research.
-As a participant, I engaged in monthly meetings to analyze and discuss current neuroscience research with peers and Stanford faculty.
-I presented scientific papers, contributed to collaborative discussions, and strengthened my skills in research analysis and scientific communication.
+Appointed Chair of Moderation for the 2025–2026 academic year, leading 500+ accepted participants globally in exploring cutting-edge neuroscience research.
+Responsibilities included running meetings, introducing invited speakers, moderating Q&A, and preparing guiding questions to support productive discussion of their research.
+As a participant from 2023–2025, actively analyzed and discussed current neuroscience research in monthly meetings with peers and Stanford researchers.
+Presented scientific papers, fostering critical thinking and strengthening skills in scientific communication.
+Engaged in collaborative discussions to deepen understanding of complex neurological concepts.

 Yale Young Global Scholars (Yale University)